webgpu/webgpufundamentals/webgpu/lessons/webgpu-storage-textures.md

   another [storage buffer](webgpu-storage-buffers.html) or even as the first value in the same buffer.

-That said, there are limits on storage buffers
+That said, there are limits on storage textures.

 * Only certain formats can be `read_write`.